DiegoVazquezNanini/martian-robots/README.md

 # martian-robots
 npm run start  # To run the program

-npm run tests  # To run the tests.
+npm run test  # To run the tests.